omiinaya/faithup-discord-bot/docs/ai-conversation-feature.md

 @FaithUpBot Hello!
 How are you doing today?
 ```

-### Command Recognition
+### Command Execution

-The AI can recognize when you're asking about available commands and provide helpful instructions:
+The AI can automatically execute commands when you ask for them:

 ```
 @FaithUpBot What is the verse of the day?
+→ The bot will fetch and display today's Bible verse

 @FaithUpBot I want to roll some dice
-@FaithUpBot How do I play rock paper scissors?
+→ The bot will roll a random number and show the result

+@FaithUpBot Flip a coin for me
+→ The bot will flip a coin and show heads or tails

+@FaithUpBot Play slots
+→ The bot will run the slot machine game
 ```

-The bot will respond with instructions on how to use the relevant commands.
+The bot recognizes natural language requests and executes the appropriate commands automatically.

 ### Clearing Conversation History